August 18, 2025

 Introduction

 Many individuals do not think about federal gift and estate taxes until it’s too late.
 Farmers, landowners, business owners, and individuals need to consider gift and estate taxes at an earlier age than just at retirement or in their later years.
-It should be part of some tax management strategies; in the development of estate planning; and farm, ranch, and business succession and transition planning.
+It should be considered as part of tax management strategies; in the development of estate planning; and farm, ranch, and business succession and transition planning.
 This publication will break down federal estate and gift taxation into its basic components, which will include estate taxes, gift taxes, lifetime exclusions, annual exclusions, and portability of the deceased spouse’s unused estate tax exclusion.

 Estate Taxes

-- Land (the dirt itself separated from all improvements)
+1. Land (the dirt itself separated from all improvements)

-- Minerals (oil and gas, coal, etc.)
+2. Minerals (oil and gas, coal, etc.)

-- Buildings, including, barns, sheds, houses, etc.
+4. Buildings, including, barns, sheds, houses, etc.

-- Machinery, equipment, vehicles, etc.
+5. Machinery, equipment, vehicles, etc.

 Once the net estate value is determined, all deductions and exclusions should be applied to determine the taxable value of the estate.
 If no tax is due, an Estate Tax Return (IRS Form 706) is not required to be filed within nine months of the date of death, unless there is a desire to make the Portability Election of the unused spouse’s estate tax exemption.